nathaliabianchini/backend-crud/README.md

-# Backend Project
+# backend crud prject

-This is a backend API built with Node.js, Express, TypeScript, and PostgreSQL.
+this is a backend API built with Node.js, Express, TypeScript, and PostgreSQL.
 Prisma is used for database access, and the application runs in a Dockerized environment.

-## Technologies Used
+## technologies used

 - Node.js
 - Express
 - TypeScript
 - PostgreSQL
 - Prisma ORM
 - Docker
 - Docker Compose
 - AWS S3 (via LocalStack)
 - JWT for authentication

-## Prerequisites

-- Docker and Docker Compose installed
-- DBeaver or any PostgreSQL database client (optional)

-## Running the Application
+## running the application

-1. Clone the repository:
+1. clone the repository:
    ```bash
    git clone <repository-url>
    cd backend